JimTheScientist/av-protocol-converter/README.md

 How it is done is up to you, but it must be easily accessible to anyone using your product.

 Finally, it is **NOT OK** to distribute this program (sources or binaries) without providing this license notice _and_ the GPLv3.0 notice!

+## A note on the code

+This code is incomplete.
+Expect future versions to completely break everything.